ppy/osu-wiki/news/2024/2024-07-15-aerial-antics-art-results.md

 ### peppy's Picks

 With the staggering amount of mindblowing entries this time, many of you thought that 15 finalists were simply not enough, and luckily for everyone, peppy agrees!
-For he who hath decided to cast his almighy power of The Pick™, by which blessed us with an additional **20** main menu backgrounds for all our viewing pleasure!
+For he who holds it hath decided to cast his almighty power of The Pick™, and by which blessed us with an additional **20** main menu backgrounds for all our viewing pleasure!

 [![](https://assets.ppy.sh/contests/215/banners/IVFX.jpg)](https://assets.ppy.sh/contests/215/winners/IVFX.png)